-Summer is a long ways away, but that doesn’t mean you can’t pretend, right?
-Put on your Bermuda shorts, dig out that tropical shirt, and make yourself a grapefruit rosemary mojito.
+Summer is a long ways away, but that doesn't mean you can't pretend, right?
+Put on your Bermuda shorts, dig out that tropical shirt, and get out your mojito ingredients.
 Sit back and dream of tropical breezes, and white sandy beaches.

 The rosemary accent gives this drink a beautifully subtle herbal flavor.
-Today I am using Don Q Gran Añejo, which is an aged Puerto Rican rum.
-Even though this is a rum that is perfect for sipping, it goes great with a citrus fruit.
-For today’s recipe, the inspiration came from Blaine Ballard, the bartender par excellence of a local establishment: The Skunk and Goat Tavern.
+For today's recipe, the inspiration came from Blaine Ballard, the bartender par excellence of a local establishment: The Skunk and Goat Tavern.
 Actually the bar is part of a phenomenal local restaurant, called The Cork, where my son works.

 My husband, mother in law, and I had dinner there the other night.
 While we were waiting for the bill my husband announced "I am going to go talk to Blaine."
 We knew what the conversation would be about.
 A while later, my husband arrived at the table with a great suggestion from Blaine who was very excited about our bottle of Don Q Gran Añejo.

 By the way Blaine is a walking encyclopedia on wines and spirits.
 He holds tastings where he talks about the history, the distillation process, nuances, pairings, etc. We've been to a couple of those.